Boule et Bill (2005 TV series)

-Boule et Bill is a televised French-language cartoon series produced in Canada (as a Canada-France co-production) in 2004.
+Boule et Bill is a cartoon series produced in Canada (as a Canada-France co-production) in 2004 and aired in 2005.
 It is based on the popular Belgian comic Boule et Bill.
 It has aired on the channel Unis since 2015.
-It is the third animated adaptation, the first airing in the year 1960 on the channel Radiodiffusion-Télévision Française and the second airing in 2000 on the channel TFO.
-There is also a fourth TV series produced in 2006 that has aired on TOU.TV since 2014.
+It is the second animated adaptation, the first airing in the year 1975 on the channel RTBF.
+There is also a third TV series produced in 2015 that has aired on France 3 since 2016.

 It is distributed internationally by Dargaud Distribution, and copyrighted in 2004 by Dargaud-Marina and Bel Ombre Films and TéléTOON/TPS Jeunesse.
 It is a Tooncan XXIII Inc. production.

-Crew

-It is produced by Gaspard de Chavagnac and Paul Cadieux.
-It is co-produced by Patrick Dedieu.
-Administrative production by Judith Serfaty, assistant-produced by Ingrid Libercier and Jennifer Regent.